Skip to content

 • Created 2018

-This chapter reviews the different environments for deploying Flink jobs on a developer's workstation.
-Options include using downloading product tar file, Docker Compose, Minikube ot Colima -k3s, or a hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.
-For Confluent Cloud for Flink see this note.
+This chapter reviews the different environments for deploying Flink, Flink jobs on a developer's workstation.
+Options include downloading product tar file, using Docker Compose, Minikube ot Colima -k3s, or adopting an hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.
+This last option is not supported for production but is helpful for development purpose.
+To get started with Confluent Cloud for Flink see this summary chapter.

 Install locally

-The tar file can be downloaded from the open-source web site as a tar file and untar.
-The script in 'deployment/product-tar` folder does this download and untar.
+The Flink Open Source tar file can be downloaded.
+The install-local.sh script in 'deployment/product-tar` folder does this download and untar operations.

 ./bin/start-cluster.sh